Dries Van Langenhove

-Dries Van Langenhove (born 11 May 1993) is a Belgian political activist, former politician.
+Dries Van Langenhove (born 11 May 1993) is a Belgian political activist and former politician.
 He is known for his far-right views and actions.

 Van Langenhove is the founder and leader of the far-right Flemish nationalist youth organization Schild & Vrienden.'

-From 2019 to 2023, Van Langenhove seated as an "independent member" of the Vlaams Belang fraction in the Chamber of Representatives.
+From 2019 to 2023, Van Langenhove sat as an "independent member" of the Vlaams Belang faction in the Chamber of Representatives.

 Early life

 Van Langenhove was born in Dendermonde and grew up in Opwijk.
 He initially started studying political science at Ghent University.
 Meanwhile, he trained as a plumber.
 After obtaining his bachelor degree, he began studying law at the same university.

 Politics

 Van Langenhove was active in the Conservative and Flemish nationalist student fraternity Katholiek Vlaams Hoogstudentenverbond.
 When a lecture by State Secretary Theo Francken at the Vrije Universiteit Brussel was cancelled in 2017 after left-wing protesters disrupted the event, Van Langenhove mobilized supporters from an online group to organize further Theo Francken events.
 Until August 2017 he wrote about migration and integration for the conservative website SCEPTR.

 Along with Vlaams Belang Jongeren and the NSV he helped to organise a demonstration in Brussels against the UN Global Compact on Migration.
 In 2018, he also led a counter-demonstration alongside YouTube commentator Lauren Southern.
 Van Langenhove and Schild en Vrienden members disrupted pro-immigration activists at Gravensteen castle calling for more humane refugee policies.
 The counter-demonstration was filmed and posted on Facebook.

 In 2019, Van Langenhove announced he was to stand as an independent MP for the Chamber of Representatives in the 2019 Federal election, and it was later confirmed by Tom Van Grieken that he would run for the Vlaams Belang party (despite not being a full member) and head the VB's list in the Flemish Brabant region.
-He was elected to the Chamber with 39,295 preference votes.
+He was elected to the Chamber as an independent with 39,295 preference votes, working with the Vlaams Belang faction.

 In February 2023, Van Langenhove announced in a press conference with Van Grieken that he would resign from the Chamber of Representatives.
 He stated that his work in parliament had yielded very little and believed activism and social media work would make the greatest difference for the Flemish people.